makatalin/natufia-smart-garden/README.md

 This repository contains the UI/UX design for the Natufia Smart Garden project, created using Figma.
 The design offers a user-friendly and modern interface tailored for managing and monitoring a smart garden.

-Developed as part of the *User Interface Design* course at VERN' University.

 ## Project Structure
 - `Natufia-Smart-Garden.fig`: The primary Figma design file, available in the root directory.
 - `design-screens.pdf`: A PDF file showcasing the design screens, also located in the root directory.